davidjbradshaw/iframe-resizer/docs/use_with/jquery.md

 ## jQuery

-If jQuery is detected on the page, then this library provides a simple jQuery interface.
+The `@iframe-resizer/jquery` package provides a jQuery plugin for use on the parent page.

 ```js
 $('iframe').([{ options }])